No. 6 Tennessee tops No. 10 Clemson 31-14 in Orange Bowl

 AP Sports Writer

-MIAMI GARDENS, Fla.
-(AP) — Joe Milton completed 19 of 28 passes for 251 yards and three touchdowns, and No. 6 Tennessee finished off its best season in more than two decades by topping No. 10 Clemson 31-14 in the Orange Bowl on Friday night.
+Milton — who regained the starting job only after his close friend Hendon Hooker got hurt late in the year — led Tennessee to one of its finest moments in the last couple decades.
+He completed 19 of 28 passes for 251 yards and three touchdowns, and No. 6 Tennessee never trailed on its way to a 31-14 victory over No. 10 Clemson in the Orange Bowl.

-Squirrel White, Bru McCoy and Ramel Keyton had the scoring catches for the Volunteers (11-2), who matched their best record since 2001.
-Jaylen Wright rushed for 89 yards and Jabari Small had a touchdown run for Tennessee.

-Cade Klubnik, making his first start for Clemson, completed 30 of 54 passes for 320 yards with two interceptions.
-But Clemson (11-3) just kept coming up empty on chances; the Tigers got into Tennessee territory on nine of their first 10 possessions — and turned those trips into only two field goals.
+The Volunteers finished 11-2 for the first time since 2001, and capped a year when they beat Alabama, LSU and Clemson — programs that combined to win six of the seven most recent College Football Playoff national titles.

+“All the adversity this group’s faced during their careers, what they’ve done the last 23 months, I couldn’t be prouder of a group of individuals,” said Tennessee coach Josh Heupel, who won a national title as an Oklahoma player in the Orange Bowl.

+“You don’t get any points for yards,” Clemson coach Dabo Swinney said.
+“The name of the game’s points. … You have to finish and execute and we did not do that.”

+“Wish we could have sent out these seniors with a win,” Klubnik said.
+“I think we gave it all we had until the last play.”

-A field goal was the only first-half success for Clemson.
-The other six possessions: a stuffed fake field-goal run by Drew Swinney, the son of Clemson coach Dabo Swinney; a punt; three missed field goals by B.T.
+The other six possessions: a stuffed fake field-goal run by Drew Swinney, the son of the Clemson coach; a punt; three missed field goals by B.T.
 Potter — the most prolific kicker in school history — and a brutal final drive when Klubnik was tackled on a keeper with 6 seconds left.
 Clemson was out of timeouts, couldn’t get the field-goal unit on the field and went into halftime trailing 14-3.

-Potter opened the second half with a 40-yarder of the no-problem variety — the 73rd field goal of his career, a school record for the Tigers.
+Potter opened the second half with a 40-yarder — the 73rd field goal of his career, a school record for the Tigers.
 But White caught a 14-yard pass with 5 seconds left in the third, giving the Vols a 21-6 lead going into the fourth.

 THE TAKEAWAY